-The Bank embarked on a mix of policy measures to ensure price stability and a steady flow of credit to the real sector of the economy, including: six upward reviews of the Monetary Policy Rate (MPR) from 6.25 per cent in December 2010 to 12.00 per cent in December 2011 and retention of the symmetric corridor of +/- 200 basis points around the MPR.
-During the year, the Bank adopted an operational framework of Reserve Averaging for monetary policy implementation in an attempt to smoothen interest rate volatility.
-This framework was, however, suspended at an extraordinary meeting of the MPC held on October 10, 2011 to rein in liquidity surfeit arising largely from fiscal operations.
+The Bank embarked on a mix of policy measures to ensure price stability and a steady flow of credit to the real sector of the economy, including: six upward reviews of the Monetary meeting of the MPC held on October 10, 2011 to rein in liquidity surfeit arising largely from fiscal operations.
 In addition, the Bank reduced the net open position limit of banks from 5.00 to 1.00 per cent and later reviewed it to 3.0 per cent.
 Furthermore, the Bank introduced the wDAS-Forwards in the foreign exchange market to mitigate financial market risks.
-The
+The Bank also adjusted the mid-point of the official exchange rate band from N150/US\$1 +/-3 per cent to N155/US\$1 +/-3 per cent in order to maintain adequate reserves and safeguard the value of the Naira.